 Wayne became the youngest-ever England international in February 2003 when he came on as a substitute against Australia at Upton Park.

 He then became the youngest player to ever score for the Three Lions with a goal against Macedonia in September 2003 at the tender age of 17 years and 317 days.

-In August 2004, Manchester United paid £30 million - a world record fee for a teenager - to acquire his service and, since then, have won the Premier League four times, the 2007/08 Champions League and two League Cups.
+In August 2004, Manchester United paid £30 million - a world record fee for a teenager - to acquire his services and, since then, have won a rash of silverware.

 In 2010, Wayne was named both the PFA Players' Player of the Year and the Football Writers' Footballer of the Year.